 What was the total number of your employees who were relevant union officials during the relevant period?

 |Number of employees who were relevant union officials during the relevant period||Full-time equivalent employee number|

-Table 2 - Percentage of time spent of facility time
+Table two: Percentage of time spent on facility time

 |Percentage of time||Number of employees|

-Table 3 - Percentage of pay bill spent on facility time
+Table three: Percentage of pay bill spent on facility time

 Provide the figures requested in the first column of the table below to determine the percentage of your total pay bill spent on paying employees who were relevant union officials for facility time during the relevant period.